Bath Night (2003)

 Kaitlyn nodded.
-“I understand.
-But I have instructions to sent Sergeant Wilson back to his assignment in Iraq as soon as he arrives.”
+"I understand.
+But I have instructions to sent Sergeant Wilson back to his assignment in Iraq as soon as he arrives."
 She reached into a leather folder she held under one arm and handed Joe the return tickets.
-“I’m sorry, Sergeant Wilson.
-And I’m very sorry, Joplin.
-It looks like you found you needed.”
+"I'm sorry, Sergeant Wilson.
+And I'm very sorry, Joplin.
+It looks like you found what you needed."

 Joplin nodded.
 He turned and hugged Joe warmly.
 "Thank you, Joe."